 There are also indications that educative components of evidence informed websites for young individuals in crisis may be effective among individuals with some degree of vulnerability (Til et al. 2017).
 Working with internet service providers and search engines to optimise such support sites may prove advantageous (Biddle et al. 2015).
+A visible presence of specialised mental health professionals online, providing high-quality recovery-oriented material, may also be of benefit (Marchant et al. 2021; Chen et al. 2021).

-The adaption of evidence-informed guidelines to inform young people how to talk safely about suicide on social media such as those developed by the chat safe project may have long term benefits for young people and those who support them e.g., parents, teachers, community workers and health professionals (Robinson et al. 2020; Robinson et al. 2018).
+The adaption of evidence-informed guidelines to inform young people, including influencers, how to talk safely about suicide on social media such as those developed by the chat safe project may have long term benefits for young people and those who support them e.g., parents, teachers, community workers and health professionals (Robinson et al. 2023 ; Thorn et al. 2023 ; Robinson et al. 2020 ; Robinson et al. 2018).
 Digital citizenship training, likewise, may help to educate young people on how to use technology safely and responsibly (Mars et al. 2020).